When the ground starts to shake, will you and your family know what to do?

 Earthquakes happen when cracks in the earth’s surface (called fault lines) move and break under stress.

 Vibrations (called seismic waves) ripple out from the where these rocks break and can cause the ground to shake and tremble.

-Earthquakes are unpredictable and can happen at any time.
-They can last from a few seconds to a few minutes and may be followed by a series of aftershocks.
+The shaking can last from a few seconds to a few minutes and may be followed by a series of aftershocks.

-Earthquakes have the potential to cause major damage and loss of life, and as they are random events they are difficult to prepare for.
+Earthquakes can be felt hundreds of kilometres away from it where began (called the epicentre) but this will depend on its size (or magnitude).Earthquakes have the potential to cause major damage and loss of life, and as they are random events they are difficult to prepare for.